xxdcc/ctDNA_data_analysis_pipeline/README.md

 ```

 ----------------------
-#### 4. Convert SAM to BAM files using Picard
+#### 4. Sort and convert SAM to BAM files using Picard

-Sort the input SAM file by coordinate and output as BAM file
+Sort the input SAM file by coordinate and output in a binary BAM format.

 Paramter | Value | Description
 ------------ | ------------ | ------------
-SO | coordinate | Sort order of output file
+SO | coordinate | Sort order of output file by coordinate
 VALIDATION_STRINGENCY  | LENIENT | Validation stringency for all SAM files read
 CREATE_INDEX | TRUE | Create a BAM index when writing a coordinate-sorted BAM file
 <br />